• Skip to primary navigation

 • The pastry is extremely crispy and delicious and also can be made a couple of days ahead.

-For Beef Filling
+Ingredients for Beef Filling

-Ingredients for steak pie
+Labelled picture of ingredients for steak pie

 • Diced beef - The best beef for steak pie is chuck or braising steak which is ideal for slow cooking.

-• Mushrooms - Mushroom and steak are best friends and you can use any type of mushroom for beef pie.
+• Mushrooms - Mushrooms and steak are best friends and you can use any type of mushroom for beef pie.
 I sometimes use fresh wild mushrooms when I am lucky enough to find some.

-• Garlic - Fresh garlic is a great flavouring that adds sweetness and nuttiness to stews and soups.
+• Garlic - Fresh garlic is a great flavoring that adds sweetness and nuttiness to stews and soups.
 Turn it into a paste with a Mortar and Pestle or grate it using a Microplane Zester Grater.

-• Herbs - I use thyme, bay leaves and parsley for this recipe but you can use rosemary or any other herbs that you like pairing with steak.
+• Herbs - I use thyme, bay leaves, and parsley for this recipe but you can use rosemary or any other herbs that you like pairing with steak.

-For the Shortcrust Pastry
+Ingredients for the Shortcrust Pastry

 • All-purpose or plain flour - Plain flour has less protein which is perfect for making a shortcrust pastry that is crumbly.